-The shape of the vertical cloud particle distribution is consistent with the possibility of charge separation to have occurred (panels 1-4).
-Both the formation of a graupel dipole and a snow dipole, respectively, require a spatial separation of light ice crystals and heavier solid hydrometeors after their charge transferring collisions 1 in the presence of supercooled liquid water.
-And indeed, for events in the wind-field thunderstorm and CAPE-thunderstorm clusters ice crystal maxima (ice panel) are several kilometers above the solid hydrometeor maxima (snow panel) and the zone of cloud liquids (droplets panel) include the $-10\,^{\circ}$ C isotherm.
+The shape of the vertical cloud particle distribution is consistent with the possibility of charge separation to have occurred.

+Both the formation of a graupel dipole and a snow dipole, respectively, require a spatial separation of light ice crystals and heavier solid hydrometeors after their charge transferring collisions .
+And indeed, ice crystal maxima are several kilometers above the solid hydrometeor maxima for events in wind-field and mass-field clusters.
 Events in the no-lightning average cluster (yellow) either have no or only shallow clouds, which consist mostly of suspended droplets so that no charge separation is possible.

-4.3 Weather patterns
+255 4.3 Weather patterns